Friday, April 5, 2019

 a.
 Learning may be either spontaneous or as the result of accomplishment of tasks.

-[ ].
+i.
+As children grow, the range of possible tasks increases.
+They become able to carry out tasks with increasing autonomy and so should be given more responsibility [ ].
 Tasks may be either self-chosen or assigned: in self-chosen tasks, a child assumes full responsibility for any accomplishment and the results; for assigned tasks, as a child grows, he/she can assume an increasing share of the responsibility for its accomplishment

 ii.
 Children are not only increasingly able to wisely choose what to do, but also increasingly able to remember how to do a particular task.